Matex600/Fat-Stack-Coffee/README.md

         ![SecuredVarExample](https://res.cloudinary.com/matts-cloud/image/upload/v1653828408/config-vars_en303z.png)

-    3. Create Procfile containing application name to ensure proper formatting or deployment will fail.
+    3. Create Procfile containing the application name to ensure proper formatting or deployment will fail.

     4. Commit and push changes to Github.

-    5. Move to Heroku part of deployment.
+    5. Move to the Heroku part of the deployment.

     6. Create an account with [Heroku](https://signup.heroku.com/).

     7. Create a new app
         * Choose region
-        * Choose appropriate app name
+        * Choose the appropriate app name
         * Add app name to Procfile

     8. In **Resources** add **Heroku Postgres** hobby plan.